-- Capital deferral.
+Capital deferral.

-- Reductions in ancillary service costs.

-- Competition benefits.

-- Reduction in impact of high-impact-low-probability events.

-- Additional optional value gained or forgone from implementing the investment.
+- Reductions in ancillary service costs. - Competition benefits. - Reduction in impact of high-impact-low-probability events. - Additional optional value gained or forgone from implementing the investment.

-AEMO may consider these additional market benefits if they are deemed to be important to the market benefit test decision, and if it is practical to do so.
+AEMO may consider these and record additional market benefitsbenefit classes if they are deemed to be important to the market benefit test decision, and if it is practical to do so.